List of teams and organizations in DC Comics: Morrigan

 The Morrigan are three war goddesses with plans to eliminate the Amazons.

 Mud Pack

-Before the debut appearances of the fifth and sixth Clayfaces, Clayface III (Preston Payne) and Clayface IV (Sondra Fuller) team up, breaking Clayface I (Basil Karlo) out of prison.
-Clayface I also futilely tries to revive Clayface II (Matt Hagen).
-Together, the trio form the Mud Pack with Clayface II being made a post-mortem member of the group.
-Karlo/Clayface I later gains the others' powers by injecting himself with extracts of blood samples from Clayface III and IV, becoming the "Ultimate Clayface".
-Clayface I is defeated by Batman and Looker and Clayface III and IV escape.
+Before the debut appearances of the fifth and sixth Clayfaces, Clayface (Preston Payne) and Clayface (Sondra Fuller) team up, breaking Clayface (Basil Karlo) out of prison.
+Karlo also futilely tries to revive Clayface (Matt Hagen).
+Together, the trio form the Mud Pack with Hagen being made a posthumous member of the group.
+Karlo later gains the others' powers by injecting himself with extracts of blood samples from Payne and Fuller, becoming the "Ultimate Clayface".
+Karlo is defeated by Batman and Looker and Payne and Fuller escape.

-In "DC All In", a related gathering of Clayfaces occurred that was attended by Clayface (Basil Karlo), Clayface (Matt Hagen), Clayface (Preston Payne), Clayface (Sondra Fuller), Clayface (Cassius Payne), Clayface (Todd Russell), Clayface (John Carlinger), and Clownface.